From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 ‘I’m afraid you’re now moving from iconoclasm to condescension,’ I said.

 ‘Because we once lived on the earth’s plane of consciousness, we remember how dark and confusing it is in the bowels of the Cave.
-But we also know how bright things become when one steps out of the cave into the sunlight.
+We also realise how brightly things appear when we step out of the cave into the sunlight.
 It’s most unfortunate that so few choose to dwell in the light.

-‘Yet, we understand that darkness serves a purpose by contrasting with the light that light might be known and chosen.
+‘Nevertheless, we understand that darkness serves a purpose by contrasting with the light so that light might be known and chosen.
 Your benighted world provides everyone with an opportunity to be drawn to the light.
 Thereby it eventually comes into an awareness of the difference.
 Most look somewhere in between, as neither this nor that.
-But what one chooses to perceive, that does he become.
+Yet what one chooses to perceive, that does he become.

-‘When that happens, the resplendence of everything will appear in its brilliance, and not just things, but in relationships.
-Only then will you understand all that you thought to be real was only a temporal shadow of the eternal reality that awaits you.’
+‘When that happens, your resplendence becomes known, and not just within you, but also in your relationships.
+Then will you understand all that you thought to be real was only a temporal shadow of the eternal reality that awaits you.’

 ‘I know of a few professors at Oxford who are scholars in Greek philosophy.
 I’m sure we could have a fascinating discussion over a few pints of bitter at the Child and Eagle in company with the ghosts of Lewis, Tolkien, Barfield, Williams and the other Inklings.

-‘To be honest, though, I’m inclined more towards Aristotelian perspectives since I find these considerably more practical than Plato’s abstractions.
-However, I’ve recently given some thought to certain Neo-Platonic concepts contained in Plotinus’ Enneads.
-These I find more palatable, although they too are often disregarded as being too arcane for contemporary Western realism.’
+‘To be honest, I’m more inclined towards Aristotelian perspectives since I find these considerably more practical than Plato’s abstractions.
+Recently, though, I’ve given some thought to certain Neo-Platonic concepts contained in Plotinus’ Enneads.
+These I find more palatable, yet they too are often disregarded as being too arcane for contemporary Western realism.’

 ‘You’re certainly right about that,’ Mo said.
 ‘It’s not easy to advocate the meaning of spiritual transcendence without being shouted down by the more militant advocates of flat determinism.
 As I alluded to earlier, Ludwig Wittgenstein, arguably the mastermind of modern rationalism, did not limit his views to humanism.
 He once stated: the whole modern conception of the world is founded on the illusion that so-called laws of nature are the explanation of all phenomena.